 - 4.3.1 Only PIC members have the right to attend PIC meetings.

 - 4.3.2 The following are anticipated to attend PIC meetings on a regular basis:

 - a) Chair of the Board

 - b) Chief Risk Officer

 - c) Head of Regulatory Affairs

 - d) Chair of Audit Board

 - e) Ethics Partner

 - f) General Counsel

 - g) Board Secretary or nominee.

 - 4.3.3 The following attend the PIC on a periodic basis in liaison with the Chair of the PIC:

-- a) Chair

-- b) Chief Executive
+- a) Chief Executive

-- c) Chief Operating Officer

-- d) Chief Financial Officer
+- b) Chief Operating and Financial Officer

-- e) Chief People Officer
+- c) Chief People Officer

-- f) Head of Audit
+- d) Head of Audit

 - 4.3.4 Any Partner, officer or employee of the LLP may attend at the invitation of the Chair of the PIC and they may collectively or individually be requested to withdraw from meetings of the PIC if required to do so by the Chair of the PIC.